NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 ### Downloading a Set of Files Based on a Filter

 Here files based on a set of filters are downloaded.
-First file UUIDs are retrieved based on filters and used to download the correct files.
+First file UUIDs are retrieved based on the filters.
+These UUIDs are required to download the correct files.

 ```TXT
 Choose the Python tab to view script.